-Note: Flash memories are encapsulated within the Flash Memory Module (FM).
-Flash control is accomplished by the I/O to the FM over the peripheral bus, while reads and writes are completed between the core and the Flash memories.
+- Note: Flash memories are encapsulated within the Flash Memory (FM) Module.
+Flash control is accomplished by the I/O to the FM over the peripheral bus, while reads and writes are completed between the core and the Flash memories. - Note: The primary data RAM port is 32 bits wide.
+Other data ports are 16 bits.